sjtinsley/cv/README.md

 # Simon Tinsley

 ## Intro
-Hi, I'm Simon, a software developer who has recently made the leap into pursuing this as a career full-time.
+Hi 👋 - I'm Simon, a software developer who has recently made the leap into pursuing this as a career full-time.
 I spent the last 5 years working at startups in Growth.
 Having taught myself HTML, CSS, jQuery and SQL in those roles - as we were always short of engineers! - I found the time I was spending coding was the part of the job I was enjoying the most.

 I took the plungs and joined Makers Academy for a 16-week bootcamp, learning key concepts and establishing a solid develop process, and I'm now looking for my first full-time role as a software engineer.

-## Tech Stack
+## 💾 Tech Stack
 * Ruby (RSpec, Sinatra, Capybara)
 * JavaScript (React, Node.js, Express, Jest, Cypress, Koa)
 * HTML, CSS (Bootstrap, Handlebars)